charliethompson217/sunday-school-rank-and-file/README.md

-Built with rectjs and amazon webservices, this is a webapp for managing player's picks for a rank and file pool.
+Built with rectjs and amazon web services, this is a webapp for managing player's picks for a rank and file pool.

 Unlike other pools, participants do not rank each and every game.
 Instead, the pool is divided into a “Rank” portion and a “File” portion.
 Players rank only Sunday games—the “Rank.”
 Participants also predict the winner of the Monday Night Football (“MNF”) games—the “File.”